-The escrow agent makes sure that all terms and conditions of the seller's and buyer's negotiated agreement are completed prior to the sale being finished.
-This includes securing funds and records, completing required forms, and getting the release documents for any loans or liens that were cleared with the transaction, assuring you have a clean title to your place before the asking price is fully paid.
+The escrow agent insures that all terms and conditions of the seller's and buyer's agreement are met prior to the sale being completed.
+This includes securing payments and paperwork, signing required forms, and getting the release documents for any loans or liens that were cleared with the transaction, assuring you have a clear title to your home before the final price is fully paid.

 The documents the escrow company may collect include:

 - Tax statements

 - Fire and other insurance policies

 - Terms of sale and any seller-assisted financing

 - Requests for payment for various services to be paid out of escrow funds